maiwen-ch/2025_Data_Analysis_Project/README.md

 - **select your project and you team mates and register before Monday, 21.04, 10 am**
 - **Project presentation on 14.05.25**: prepare a 10 minutes presentation (+10 minutes discussion/questions) based on the indicated literature for each project, listing the relevant questions/topics that you want to address in your project.
 During this presentation, you should also explain the datasets you will be working with, and how you want to make use of them.
-- **Final report as PDF file** (should be placed in the GitHub repositrory) **until 07.07.25 latest** as the **repositories will be closed on 07.07. at 12 pm**.
+- **Final RMarkdown/Jupyther notebook** (should be placed in the GitHub repositrory) **until 07.07.25 latest** as the **repositories will be closed on 07.07. at 12 pm**.
-- **Final presentation on 09.07.25** (5 min poster presentation + 10 minutes discussion/questions)
+- **Final presentation on 09.07.25** (10 min poster presentation + 10 minutes discussion/questions)
 <br>

 How will I be evaluated?
 ------------------------

 Each student will have an individual evaluation!
-This will take into account the 2 presentations listed above, as well as the report.
+This will take into account the 2 presentations listed above.
 <br>
 Here are the relevant points taken into account during the project proposal presentation: